* CEO pins high hopes on “Call of Duty” vs “Halo”

 * “World of Warcraft” gets a boost from expansion pack

 * Shares rise after 2012 outlook raised

 By Malathi Nayak

-SAN FRANCISCO, Nov 7 Activision Blizzard Inc raised its 2012 outlook, expecting strong holiday sales of its latest title in the "Call of Duty" franchise, despite competition from Microsoft Corp's blockbuster "Halo 4."
+SAN FRANCISCO, Nov 7 (Reuters) - Activision Blizzard Inc raised its 2012 outlook on Wednesday on expectations of strong holiday sales of its latest title in the “Call of Duty” franchise, despite competition from Microsoft Corp’s blockbuster “Halo 4.”

 The world’s largest video game publisher now expects earnings per share of $1.10 in 2012, compared with 99 cents previously.
 It raised its revenue estimate to $4.8 billion from $4.63 billion.
 This beat Wall Street’s view of $1.01 earnings per share and revenue of $4.68 billion.

-"Microsoft did a very good job with Halo and fortunately it's only on a single platform," Chief Executive Bobby Kotick said in an interview.
+“Microsoft did a very good job with Halo and fortunately it’s only on a single platform,” the Xbox, Chief Executive Bobby Kotick said in an interview.

 The company reported higher earnings in the third quarter that also beat Wall Street’s expectations.

 Net income was up 53 percent at $226 million, or 20 cents per share, from $148 million, or 13 cents per share, in the year-ago period.
 On a non-GAAP basis, it earned 11 cents a share, beating the average forecast for 8 cents.